Lie symmetries and ghost-free representations of the Pais-Uhlenbeck model: Introduction

-Here we undertake a systematic exploration of the PU model using the framework of Lie symmetries.
 Specifically, we identify the Lie symmetries of the fourth-order differential equation governing the PU oscillator and use these symmetries, in conjunction with the Bi-Hamiltonian structure, to construct Poisson brackets that preserve the system’s dynamics.
 These constructions enable us to systematically recast the PU model in many alternative variants most importantly including some that are manifestly positive definite, thereby eliminating the ghost issue in certain regimes.
 Furthermore, we develop and classify a family of transformations that map the higher-derivative PU dynamics into lower-order but higher-dimensional formulations.
 These reformulations not only retain the physical content of the original model but also open up new avenues for both classical and quantum analyses.

 Our manuscript is organised as follows: In section 2, we identify the Lie symmetries of the PU model and construct its Bi-Hamiltonian structure, including associated Poisson brackets and conserved quantities.
 We present a study of the flow of the classical solution under the action of the full Lie group.
 Section 3 presents a systematic class of transformations that map the PU model to two-dimensional first-order systems, deriving corresponding Hamiltonians and identifying those with positive-definite formulations.
 Particular emphasis is placed on the conditions under which the transformed models preserve the original flow and Poisson structures.
 In section 4 we examine the impact of potential interaction terms, showing how they generally break the Bi-Hamiltonian structure.
 Our conclusions are stated in section 5 with a summary and discussion of future directions.